-Money and fame is nice but that kind of reasoning isn't going to get you very far into this type of career.
+Money and fame are nice, but that kind of reasoning won't get you far into this type of career.

-Your motivation should come from something that is sufficient enough to described as long-term such as passion and goals.
+Your motivation should come from something sufficient enough to describe as long-term such as passion and goals.

-Here are a few examples why people go into voice acting:
+Here are a few examples of why people go into voice acting: